 A grassroots NHS campaign.
 Not affiliated to any of the political parties.

-Quite rightly, there was a recent national outcry regarding the appearance of an NHS Foundation Trust - Warrington & Halton Hospitals - advertising very openly about the 'OPTION to Self-Fund some procedures'.
+Summer 2019: An NHS Foundation Trust - Warrington & Halton Hospitals - advertised very openly about the 'OPTION to Self-Fund some procedures'.

 Campaigners were right to be outraged.
-But should we be surprised at seeing this very visible what we are calling the "Ever Shrinking NHS"?
+But should we be surprised?
+No.

-We've known this has been coming for a long time.
-Especially following the 2018 NHS England NATIONAL CONSULTATION (that the majority of the public never heard of) to begin restricting procedures deemed to be of 'low clinical value'.
+Following the 2018 NHS England NATIONAL CONSULTATION (that the majority of the public never heard of) NHS England has designated some treatments to be of 'low clinical value'.

 In a deeply cynical choice of words the Warrington & Halton NHS FT Chief Exec. has the nerve to use the word "OPTION".
 The only option it seems a patient has in making a choice is either self-fund or go without.

-Technically she's right.
+Clever words because technically she was right.
 This new list of 17 "low clinical value" treatments (more to come) are no longer identified as being automatic NHS Treatments.
+Your GP can no longer automatically refer to a hospital consultant.

-We are asking campaigners now to write to their local hospital CEOs asking about their plans to offer similar schemes to Warrington.
-No one can believe this Foundation Trust in the North West is alone in diong this.
+Why not write to your local hospital CEOs and Trustee Board and ask about their plans to offer similar schemes to Warrington.
+No one can believe this Foundation Trust in the North West is alone in doing this.
+Once you know this is good information for your local campaign.

 SHRINKING THE NHS